YuqiL1/yuqil1.github.io/_pages/about.md

 # Welcome!

-I am Zelun Pan, a Ph.D. student in the School of Integrated Circuits, Peking University.
+I am Zelun Pan, a Ph.D. student at the School of Integrated Circuits, Peking University.
 I'm fortunate to be advised by [Prof. Yuchao Yang](http://yuchaolab.cn/index.html) and [Prof. Yaoyu Tao](https://taoyaoyu.github.io/).
 I received B.S in EECS, Peking University, in 2024 as an outstanding graduate.

 My research interests focus on